 The Association's main sources of funding comprise of government grants and member contributions.
 Government Grants

-The Association receives funding from the state government which is used to promote health and wellbeing across the local community.
-The Association has assessed that the associated grant agreement is enforceable and contains sufficiently specific performance obligations on the basis that the agreement specifies the program to be delivered, the activities to be conducted as well as the timing, location and duration of the program.
+The Association receives funding from the state government which is used to provide legal assistance across the local community.
 The Association therefore recognises funding received as Revenue under AASB 15.
 Revenue is recognised as the Association delivers the program on a straight-line basis over its duration.